I’ve Fall-en and I Can Get [You] Up(dates)

 You can now find some beautiful photos from Sketchbook for Ollie on my Gallery page as well as (drumroll) a playlist of excerpts from our invited dress rehearsal below!

-Shortly before leaving NYC for the premiere, I also turned in a significant rewrite of the libretto to Welcome to the Madness for Opera Steamboat as well as (finally!) a complete draft of the vocal score for Good Shabbos.
+Shortly before leaving NYC for the premiere, I also turned in a significant rewrite of the libretto to Welcome to the Madness for Opera Steamboat as well as a complete draft of the vocal score for Good Shabbos.

 • The Public Access team was awarded a residency at the Millay Arts Colony beginning late next month to reconvene and forge ahead with our opera-adjacent video miniseries about the infamous Mari Lyn.
 We’re excited to resume our deep dive into her 1980s cable access TV studio…and her singular psyche.

 Most importantly, I am preparing a lot of material, from the brand new to the decades-old, to offer in a one-stop sheet music shop on this site.
-I’ve got shelves and boxes and hard drives full of stuff that deserves TLC and sprucing up (and performances, ahem); progress is steady, but there’s always more to be done!
+I’ve got shelves and boxes and hard drives full of stuff that deserves TLC and sprucing up; progress is steady, but there’s always more to be done!
 I aim to be up and running by the end of the year, if not before.
 Please let me know if you have any specific requests for me to prioritize; I’m always happy to fulfill one-off orders via email as usual.

 Previous